sapegin/washingcode-book/manuscript/Naming_is_hard.md

 The name still makes sense, when something like `isCroc` would have to be changed.

-Unfortunately, I don't have a good solution for clashing React components and TypeScript types.
+Unfortunately, I don’t have a good solution for clashing React components and TypeScript types.
 This usually happens when we create a component to render an object or a certain type:

 ```tsx
 interface User {